tylerpearson/california-laws-api/README.md

 There is a MySQL database of California state codes available through FTP at ftp://www.leginfo.ca.gov/pub/bill/.
 Inside the directory are [instructions on importing the tables](https://s3.amazonaws.com/cali-laws/pubinfo_Readme.pdf) that are needed.

-Here's a [direct link to the converted and imported MySQL database](https://s3.amazonaws.com/cali-laws/calaws.mysql) that I put up on S3 if you prefer not to deal with that.
+Here's a [direct link to a dump of the imported and converted MySQL database](https://s3.amazonaws.com/cali-laws/calaws.mysql) that I put up on S3 if you prefer not to deal with that.
 It's for the 2015 state code with a last modified listed as June 2015.

+The Elasticsearch index can be imported with `Section.import`.

 ### Heroku